 If you’re commuting, you can hire a tricycle for at least P300 per way.
 It is best to travel with a group so you can split expenses.
 You may also arrange for the same trike to pick you up in the afternoon or the next day.
 There are also some stationed at the gate, waiting for passengers.

-Hagimit Falls is actually clusters of waterfalls.
+Hagimit Falls are actually clusters of waterfalls.
 There are a good number of waterfall clusters found in the area.
 Some are suitable for small children while some are strictly for adults.
 The waterfalls’ drop is not at all high, perhaps just five feet but the pools are deep in some places.
 It is best to stick to areas marked as safe for kids.

 Hagimit Falls is relatively still untouched but the locals have added a few cottages for visitors’ use.
 For P300, visitors can rent an open nipa cottage that can accommodate at most eight people.
 The cottage also comes with a table and a grill you can use.